PositiveSumData/NationalOralHealthDataPortal/Data/CDC_Water_Fluoridation_Reporting_System/README.md

 Many states do not report to WFRS, so their data is not presented in the Tableau vizzes.

-The oldest data that we downloaded in the WFRS system comes from 2011 (Arizona, Wyoming, and Wasington DC).
+The oldest data that we downloaded in the WFRS system comes from 2011 (Arizona, Wyoming, and Washington DC).
 Feeling this might be too old for surveillance and policy-making, we felt we needed a cut-off date to show in the Tableau vizzes.
 We chose Jan 18, 2016, marking approximately 5 years old.

 ## Code